aws/aws-cdk-rfcs/text/0477-policy-validation.md

 });
 ```

-The details of how to configure the plugin will be specific to each plugin.
-For example, the `CfnGuardValidator` shown
+The details of how to configure the plugin will be specific to each
-above has a `rules` property which is an array of `Rules` objects.
-The `Rules` class is a helper class that can be used
+plugin.
+For example, a plugin could have a `rules` property which
-to specify where the rules are located.
+allows the user to specify where the validation rules are located.

 The validation performed by the CDK at synth time can be bypassed by
 developers, and can therefore not be relied on as the sole mechanism